appcornerit/AppCorner-Social/appcorner.it/README.md

 **You can create a website with price drops as appcorner.it in minutes**

-The API will be published soon!
+The API will be published soon for App Store worldwide!

 The free service on appcorner.it is WITHOUT WARRANTY OF ANY KIND AND UPTIME AVAILABILITY.